MalikCodeBreakeR/face_emotionDetection/README.md

-Download the face_emotionDetection file. install the requirements.txt file (This is for python3.9.0)   {Better to install python3.9.0}
+1.)
+Download the face_emotionDetection file.
+2.)
+Install the requirements.txt file (This is for python3.9.0)   {Better to install python3.9.0}
-run the gui.py fileusing vs code or anyother ide.
+3.)
+Run the gui.py fileusing vs code or anyother IDE.

-to train, detect emotion, face all the buttons are given in the GUI.
+4.)
+To train, detect emotion, face all the buttons are given in the GUI.

 Thank you share with your friend.